userkahye/input-dyn/README.md

 `paper`: [Ahmed, A. E., & Traore, I. : A new biometric technology based on mouse dynamics.](https://sci-hub.st/10.1109/TDSC.2007.70207)

-`why notable`: original; demonstrated the feasibility of using mouse movement patterns as a biometric for user authentication.
+`why notable`: An original.
+Demonstrated the feasibility of using mouse movement patterns as a biometric for user authentication.
 It introduced foundational features like movement speed, direction, click timings, and traveled distance histograms, achieving promising initial results (e.g., FAR/FRR around 2.46%).
 This work is frequently cited as establishing mouse dynamics as a viable behavioral biometric.

 ---